-&lt;sup>8 Cristina Pailhé.
-(2018).
+&lt;sup>9 Pailhé, C. (2018).
 Sex-disaggregated Supply-side Data Relevant to Financial Inclusion.
 Inter-American Development Bank.

-&lt;sup>9 Cristina Pailhé.
-(2018).
+&lt;sup>10 Pailhé, C. (2018).
 Sex-disaggregated Supply-side Data Relevant to Financial Inclusion.
 Inter-American Development Bank.

-&lt;sup>10 Ghebremichael, B. (2013).
+Ghebremichael, B. (2013).
 The Role of Cooperatives in Empowering women.

 financial returns.
+According to WOCCU, there is not just one tool to tackle all challenges that come with women inclusion: each region and even each cooperative requires a different approach.
 Depending on the specific needs and challenges of a cooperative, WOCCU develops a tailor-made solution such as financial literacy training, or a dashboard to collect and update information.
 Simultaneously, they inform cooperatives about the business case of serving women.
 Another example comes from Agriterra, who offers a Female Leadership Program, aiming to strengthen the position of female members and leaders in cooperatives.